alonmeidan/codes/README.md

-python/kali/notepad stuff
-make sure to have pycharm installed.
+make sure to have pycharm and sublime installed.